Reporter at Dow Jones in Barcelona, Spain.

 Lombardi has always been a bit of a wanderer and an aspiring globetrotter.
 While waiting for traveling the world with his Moleskine, a digital recorder and a camera, he tries to be a good journalist.

-He has recently realized one of his greatest ambitions.
+In the U.S. he realized one of his greatest ambitions.
 When he was 14, he watched Pakula’s “All the President’s Men.”
 Since then, he has dreamed of working at The Washington Post.
 Thanks to American University, for more than one year he worked with and learned from the Post’s investigative team.

 Cover photo by Giuliana Taranto